 - Women who experience gender violence

 - Those needing care and support to access everyday life

-Dr Michael Flood is an Associate Professor.
+Dr Michael Flood is a Professor.
 His research agenda focuses on gender, sexuality, and interpersonal violence.
 Dr Flood’s research at present is focused in particular on interpersonal violence and its prevention, particularly with reference to men and masculinities.
-Dr Flood has published widely on topics including violence against women...
+Dr Flood has published widely on topics including violence against women and...

 Professor Christine Morley